Jingo-Finance/docs/docs/contracts/v2/reference/Deployments.md

 # Wrapped Native Token Addresses

-The Pegasys Protocol supports trading of ERC20 tokens.
-In order to swap a native asset like ETH (or MATIC on Polygon), the Pegasys protocol wraps these assets in an ERC20 wrapped native token contract.
+The Jingo Protocol supports trading of ERC20 tokens.
+In order to swap a native asset like ETH (or MATIC on Polygon), the Jingo protocol wraps these assets in an ERC20 wrapped native token contract.
 The protocol uses the following WETH9 addresses on Ethereum and WMATIC addresses on Polygon.

 | Network          | ChainId  | Wrapped Native Token | Address                                      |
 | ---------------- | -------- | --------------------- | -------------------------------------------- |